-Since BPI has implemented updated requirements to align with IPPC guidelines, pest risk analysis has been completed for the following U.S. commodities: broccoli, cauliflower, lettuce, carrots, cabbage, celery, potatoes, Christmas trees, and blueberries.
+Since BPI implemented updated requirements to align with IPPC guidelines, a pest risk analysis has been completed for the following U.S. commodities: broccoli, cauliflower, lettuce, carrots, cabbage, celery, potatoes, Christmas trees, and blueberries.
 Additionally, BPI has initiated a PRA for U.S.-origin pomegranates.
 For wheat, corn, soybeans, and other plant products that have been historically imported into the Philippines, BPI allows continued trade per International Standard Phytosanitary Measures.
+The BPI list of allowed fruits and vegetable is available here and includes the list of U.S. fruits and vegetables allowed for export to the Philippines.